timyerg/venny4py/README.md

 It will take as input a dictionary of 2-4 sets and produce a venn diagram and a txt file with element intersetions.

 Parameters:

-    ´out´ - disctionary of sets (required)
+´´´out´´´ - disctionary of sets (required)

 out - directory to output files, default current directory.